 Consider how your customers interact with your business.
 Is if frequent or seldom?
 Are they spending an affordable or considerable amount?
 Then, decide on what would have the most value and motivate them to make a referral.

-For example, if you sell more expensive items meant to last several years (i.e., mattresses, furniture, cars), a voucher for $50 off the next purchase won’t appeal very much to an existing customer.
+For example, if you sell high-quality, expensive items meant to last several years (i.e., mattresses, furniture, cars), a voucher for $50 off the next purchase won’t appeal very much to an existing customer.
 When would they expect to use the voucher?
 Probably not in the near future.
 For a reward incentive to work, it should be something the customer wants to use soon, like cash, a gift card to another business or a gift basket with useful items.
 (If you want to generate your own coupon codes, look no further than our coupon card generator)

 Or, if the purchases people make are frequent and relatively inexpensive, a 10% discount probably won’t make sense.
 Store credits in a fairly generous amount, a swag item, or a coupon for a free product may be more suitable.